 In 2011, Teddy Bridgewater played in the U.S. Army All-American Bowl.

-In 2012, Teddy Bridgewater was named the Big East Offensive Player of the Year.
+In 2012, as a sophomore, Teddy Bridgewater was named the Big East Offensive Player of the Year.

-As early as April 2013, Teddy Bridgewater was seen as one of the top prospects for the 2014 NFL draft.
+In April 2013, Teddy Bridgewater was considered a top prospect for the 2014 NFL draft.

-In 2013, Teddy Bridgewater graduated from the University of Louisville with a degree in Sports Administration.
+In 2013, Teddy Bridgewater graduated from the University of Louisville with a degree in Sports Administration after the college football season.

-On September 21, 2014, Teddy Bridgewater made his NFL debut for the Minnesota Vikings against the New Orleans Saints, entering the game in relief of the injured Matt Cassel.
+On September 21, 2014, Teddy Bridgewater made his NFL debut for the Vikings against the New Orleans Saints, entering in relief of the injured Matt Cassel.

 On January 25, 2016, Teddy Bridgewater was named to his first Pro Bowl.

-On August 30, 2016, Teddy Bridgewater suffered a severe, non-contact leg injury during a team practice, causing him to miss the entire 2016 season.
+On August 30, 2016, Teddy Bridgewater suffered a severe, non-contact leg injury during a team practice, which led to him missing the rest of the 2016 season.

 In 2016, Teddy Bridgewater suffered a severe leg injury during the offseason.